michalis0/Cloud-and-Advanced-Analytics/labs/03-AutoML/readme.md

 ### **Exercise 1 Notebook Setup and Initialization**
 -----------------------------------

-In this exercise we will look on how to **create a Notebook** that we will use for our Machine Learning algorithm later in.
+In this exercise, we will look on how to **create a Notebook** that we will use for our Machine Learning algorithm later in.

 **Step 1: Creation of Notebook:**